Update: The shopping cart trick isn’t working to avoid a hard inquiry for everyone. So, use this method at your own risk.

-You’ll then be taken to a separate page to apply for the credit card.
+You’ll then be taken to a separate page to apply for the store credit card.
 This is the final test to see if the shopping cart trick has worked.
-If the page just asks for the last four digits of your social security number, then it probably won’t result in a hard pull on your credit report.
+If the page just asks for the last four digits of your Social Security number, then it probably won’t result in a hard pull on your credit report.

-If, however, you are required to enter in all seven digits of your social security number, the application will likely result in a hard pull on your credit report.
-At that point, it’s best to abort mission so you don’t rack up several inquiries.
-You can always try again on another website to see if you get different results.
+However, if it requires you to enter your full Social Security number, the application will likely result in a hard pull on your credit report.
+At that point, it’s best to abort mission, so you don’t rack up several inquiries.
+Of course, you can always try again on another website to see if you get different results.

 What credit cards are eligible for the shopping cart trick?

 Once you know how the shopping cart trick works, it’s time to decide which online stores you want to try out.
-Most retail cards that come through Comenity Bank work, plus some cards from Synchrony and Wells Fargo.
+Most retail cards that come through Comenity Bank work, plus some Synchrony and Wells Fargo cards.

-Again, there’s no absolute guarantee that the trick will work every time, but it only takes a few minutes to get to where you know if it does or not.
+Keep in mind there’s no guarantee that the shopping cart trick will work every time.
+However, it only takes a few minutes to get to where you know whether it does or not.
 Here’s a comprehensive listing of retail store credit cards from each bank that may not require a credit check with your application.

 How do retails store cards affect your credit?

-Before you start opening multiple credit cards from your favorite stores, take a few minutes to think about how these new accounts can affect your credit — for better and for worse.
-Like any new credit card, a new store card lowers the overall age of your credit accounts.
+Before applying for multiple store credit cards, consider how they could impact your credit score.
+Like any new credit card, a new store card lowers the average age of your credit accounts.

 If you pay off your balance in full each month, it can lower your credit utilization ratio.
-Additionally, those on-time monthly payments can help your credit score, since your payment history accounts for 35% of that important number.
+Additionally, those on-time monthly payments can help your credit score since your payment history accounts for 35% of your score.

 Is the shopping cart trick right for you?

 Only you can answer that question.
-But as long as you can resist the temptation to overcharge items that you can’t afford, you can realize financial benefits by qualifying for cards with the shopping cart trick.
+But, if you’re able to refrain from charging items you can’t afford, you can benefit financially by qualifying for a store credit card with the shopping cart trick.

-Start off by only getting cards from stores you already shop at on a regular basis.
-Then, you can make your normal purchases and pay off the balance in full each month to maximize your positive payment history — without spending any extra money.
+Start by only getting cards from stores you already shop at regularly.
+Then, you can make your usual purchases and pay off the balance in full each month to maximize your positive payment history — without spending any extra money.

-It’s also smart to refrain from continuing to open new accounts since that’ll keep your age of accounts low.
+It’s also wise to refrain from continuing to open new accounts since that’ll keep your age of accounts low.

-By having a game plan for every possible outcome of the shopping cart trick, you’ll make sure that you not only prevent credit damage, but help improve your credit over time.
+By having a game plan for every possible outcome of the shopping cart trick, it will help you not only avoid credit damage, but also improve your credit over score time.